Getting Ready for a Hurricane

-While many natural disasters strike without warning, those in the path of a hurricane often have time to prepare.
+While many hurricanes strike without warning, people in the storm’s path often have time to prepare.
 Here are some things to consider:

 - Yard: Bring any lawn furniture, grills, bikes, toys, garbage cans, potted plants, and other loose items inside or store them in a garage or storage shed.

-- Windows: Remove screens from windows.
+- Windows: Remove screens from the windows.
 If available, screw 5/8-inch thick exterior plywood over them.

 - Trees: Trim overhanging limbs away from the house.

 - Boats: Take tarps off boats.
-Remove any loose items and tie down securely.
+Then, remove any loose items and tie them down securely.